Over View of MIG Welding Techniques, Tricks and Tips to Making Sound Quality Welds

 Vertical up is the most difficult of the MIG welding positions.
 The MIG gun handle should be pointed up between 35 to 45 degrees.
 When welding vertical up you need to build a shelf of weld to work upward on.
 The vertical up weld in MIG is typically very convex.
 Quick hint; if you need help with welding vertical up it always a good idea to grind a small grove where you will be welding.
 This is one of those positions that really sucks and no matter what you do the weld will never look just right.
 If the weld is wide enough then you will get a decent looking weld but otherwise it is a very convex weld in appearance.

 Overhead MIG welding requires the MIG gun tilted 5 to 35 degrees toward the direction of the weld.
 You want the heat to be on the hot side and once you do it for a while it is as easy as flat!
 There will likely be a bit of spatter falling (a lot if it is heavy plate) so you need to control those sparks enough to keep them away from you.
-The biggest safety concern is make sure your sleaves are tucked in.
-Otherwise you will get a bunch of molten metal in your sleave that is going to burn up you elbow.
+The biggest safety concern is make sure your sleeves are tucked in.
+Otherwise you will get a bunch of molten metal in your sleeve that is going to burn up you elbow.

 The Rundown on MIG Welding Techniques, Skills, Tricks and Tips